Hoosier State (train): Service cancellation and replacement

-In February 2019, Indiana governor Eric Holcomb proposed a budget that does not include funding for the Hoosier State.
-Holcomb said that the train did not have enough ridership to justify a subsidy.
-Environmentalists were disappointed by the decision, indicating that the loss of the train service would increase the use of passenger cars by citing a 2016 Amtrak survey that found 57 percent of passengers in Indiana would drive to their destination if the service was canceled.
+In February 2019, Indiana governor Eric Holcomb proposed a budget that did not include funding for the Hoosier State, saying that the train did not have enough ridership to justify a subsidy.
+Environmentalists were disappointed by the decision, contending that the loss of the train service would increase the use of passenger cars by citing a 2016 Amtrak survey that found 57 percent of passengers in Indiana would drive to their destination if the service was canceled.
 On April 8, 2019, Amtrak announced that unless state funding was restored, the Hoosier State would end on June 30, 2019.
-Passengers who already purchased Hoosier State tickets for travel after that date will be compensated with Cardinal tickets.
-The budget passed on April 24, without Hoosier State funding.
+Passengers who had already purchased Hoosier State tickets for travel after that date would be compensated with Cardinal tickets.
+The budget passed on April 24 without Hoosier State funding.
 On June 30, the Hoosier State officially made its final run.

-In May 2019, a private transportation company, OurBus, announced plans to start a two-month pilot of daily round trip service from Indianapolis to Chicago to fill the gap left by the Hoosier State.
-OurBus will charge a $10 introductory rate before raising fares to between $25 and $35.
-The four initial stops on the OurBus route replacing the Hoosier State besides Indianapolis and Chicago are Zionsville and Lafayette in Indiana.
-Other stops along the route will be added if at least 100 people make the request.
+In May 2019, a private transportation company, OurBus, announced plans to start a two-month pilot of daily round trip bus service between Indianapolis and Chicago to fill the gap left by the Hoosier State.
+OurBus charged a $10 introductory rate before raising fares to between $25 and $35.
+The OurBus route included stops in Zionsville and Lafayette in Indiana.
+Other stops along the route would be added if at least 100 people make the request.
 Gold Shield Transportation is contracted to provide the bus service.

-Amtrak has recently developed a plan to bring service between Chicago, Indianapolis, and Louisville/Cincinnati which if implemented, could include up to 8 daily round trips from Chicago to Louisville/Cincinnati, all of which would almost certainly go through Indianapolis and almost certainly travel along the former Hoosier State route.
-This new proposal is supported by the 2021 bipartisan infrastructure bill, but full implementation would take several years.
+In 2021, Amtrak developed a plan to bring service between Chicago, Indianapolis, and Louisville/Cincinnati which if implemented, could include up to eight daily round trips from Chicago to Louisville/Cincinnati, all of which would almost certainly go through Indianapolis and almost certainly travel along the former Hoosier State route.
+This new proposal was supported by the 2021 bipartisan infrastructure bill, but full implementation would take several years.
+In 2025, state officials indicated plans to resume Chicago–Indianapolis service with two daily round trips independent from the Cardinal.
+A proposed service operator and equipment had not been determined by that time.

 Route details

-The Hoosier State operated over Amtrak, CSX Transportation, Union Pacific Railroad, Metra, and Norfolk Southern trackage:
+The Hoosier State operated over Amtrak, CSX, Union Pacific, Metra, and Norfolk Southern trackage: